BinaryBirds/swift-plugins/README.md

 Usage: `swift package --disable-sandbox generate-contributors-list`

 ### InstallSwiftFormatPlugin
 This plugin installs the swift-format tool, the version can be optionally defined using the `-v` parameter.
+The default version is `510.1.0`.

 Usage: `swift package --disable-sandbox install-swift-format`

 ### InstallSwiftOpenApiGeneratorPlugin
 This plugin installs the Swift OpenAPI generator tool, the version can be optionally defined using the `-v` parameter.
+The default version is `1.2.1`.

 Usage: `swift package --disable-sandbox install-swift-openapi-generator`